Tahde/IntersectionalFairGAN/README.md

 ### How to Run the Models

-This project contains two models built on the same dataset, each located in its own folder.
+This project contains two models, each located in its own folder.
 Follow the steps below to install dependencies and run each model.

 #### Folder Structure
-- `TabFairGAN/`: Contains the implementation of Intersectional TabFairGAN.
+- `IntersectionTabFair/`: Contains the implementation of Intersectional TabFairGAN.
-- `CTGAN/`: Contains the implementation of Intersectional Fair CTGAN.
+- `IntersectionCTGAN/`: Contains the implementation of Intersectional Fair CTGAN.
 - Both models share the same data set, Adult.csv.

 #### Installing Dependencies